jkzwww/Awoo/README.md

 - enemies has HP which can be damage through projectiles, but HP are high to encourage stealth.
 - journal actors that can be interacted to show content providing clue for binary code.

-Bugged features:
-- dynamic post process not working, attempted with attaching post process component and lerping to desired values with custom postprocess settings in C++.
-- Laser actor in C++ has exact code with BP_Laser blueprint version, but niagara system do not activate on spawn.

-Demonstration video link: